$19,300,000

 $2,360,000

-Settled claim of child who suffered physical and sexual abuse due to negligent investigation by the State of Washington.
-Ressler & Tesh obtained a recovery of $2,360,000.00 on behalf of the plaintiff.
+The Plaintiff suffered physical and sexual abuse due to negligent investigation by the State of Washington.
+Ressler & Tesh obtained a recovery of $2,360,000 on behalf of the Plaintiff.

 $2,250,000

-The plaintiff was sexually abused by her adopted brother after he was released from juvenile detention for a sex crime.
-Though the brother was a convicted sex offender, DCYF forced the adoptive parents to take the brother back into their home, even though he was a known risk to the plaintiff.
-Ressler & Tesh obtained a recovery of $2,250,000 on behalf of the plaintiff.
+A.A.H. v.
+State of Washington – The Plaintiff was sexually abused by her adopted brother after he was released from juvenile detention for a sex crime.
+Though the brother was a convicted sex offender, DCYF forced the adoptive parents to take the brother back into their home, even though he was a known risk to the Plaintiff.
+Ressler & Tesh obtained a recovery of $2,250,000 on behalf of the Plaintiff.

 $1,825,000